trikimiki/k8ssandra-test-deploy/README.md

-my first shoot at deploying single-cluster k8ssandra on EKS
+my first shot at deploying single-cluster k8ssandra on EKS

 will use [thingsboard ce](https://thingsboard.io/docs/faq/) as a platfrom to test the database